The-Bioinformatics-Group/skeletonema_sex_project/README.md

 -matrix BLOSUM62 -evalue 0.01 -gapopen 11 -gapextend 1 - word_size 6
 This was run two times for each list of genes, one with outformat0 and one with outformat7.
 The results of this are saved here:
-/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/58athal+scere-meiosisgenes/blastresults_outfmt*
-/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/flagellagenes/blastresults_outfmt7_flagella.txt
+/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/Sex-gene-list1/BLAST

 Next the five best contig hits for each gene (if available) was taken out from outformat7 and placed in a separate text file.
 This was done using the bash-script:
 /nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/selectonly5best.sh
-All duplicated contigs were removed from the output from this script, using a simple: cat file.txt | sort -u > newfile.txt
+All duplicated contigs were removed from the output from this script, using a simple: cat file.txt | uniq > newfile.txt
-This list of contigs was next used in a blastx search against the uniprot database, with the following settings:
+This list of contigs was next used in a blastx search against the swissprot database, with the following settings:
--db swissprot -evalue 0.01 -max_target_seqs 5 (or -num_alignments 5 for outformat 0) -word_size 6 -gapopen 11 -gapextend 1 -remote -matrix BLOSUM 62
+-db swissprot -evalue 0.01 -max_target_seqs 5 -word_size 6 -gapopen 11 -gapextend 1 -remote -matrix BLOSUM 62
-This was run for both sets, and once for each outformat 7 and 0.
+This was run for both sets at once, combining all the contigs into one query-file beforehand.
 The results of this are saved here:
-/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/58athal+scere-meiosisgenes/uniprot_results
-/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/flagellagenes/uniprot_results
+/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/Sex-gene-list1/BLAST

 Finally these results, included if the contig was differentially expressed in time2 and 3 were all summarized in a table using a bash-script, located here:
 /nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/createtablewithresults.sh